Characteristics Of Addiction

 Contrary to popular belief, quitting is not a matter of willpower or morality.
 Overcoming addiction is a struggle, even for someone who genuinely wants to stop using.
 This is because drug abuse actually changes how the brain functions over time.

-Both drug types alter the brain’s makeup in ways that make users chemically addicted to them.
+Both types of drugs alter the brain’s makeup in ways that make users chemically addicted to them.

-People addicted to drugs or alcohol have developed a tolerance or resistance to the substance’s effects.
-Addicted people will need more of that drug to reach the high they’re used to.
+People addicted to drugs or alcohol have developed a tolerance or resistance to their substance’s effects.
+Addicted people will need more of their drug to reach the high they’re used to.
 Eventually, they’ll have to keep using to even feel normal.
-When someone addicted to a drug quits “cold turkey,” they suffer painful withdrawal symptoms.
+When someone addicted to a drug quits “cold turkey,” they can suffer painful withdrawal symptoms.

-Withdrawal symptoms are some of the biggest reasons quitting drugs or alcohol is so difficult.
+Withdrawal symptoms are some of the biggest reasons why quitting drugs or alcohol is so difficult.

 To ensure your loved one’s safety, it’s important for them to get medical help to manage withdrawal and other health risks of quitting.
 Stopping use without professional supervision is not only difficult but often dangerous.